 Find Out If Your Tenant Wants To Buy

 When looking to sell your house with tenants in Greater Los Angeles, you may want to let them know about it first.
 They already live there, so no moving is involved.
 They have likely made the house their home and gotten accustomed to the neighborhood.
 If your tenants seem are happy to live there, they may want to buy the house themselves.
 If financing is a problem and you don’t need the full amount for the property right away, owner financing can be an option if you own the property outright, at least until they are able to get the credit or cash they need for a traditional loan.

 Understand The Tenants Rights

-When trying to sell your house with a tenant in Southern California, you’ll need to be aware of the rights of the tenants.
+When trying to sell your house with a tenant in Greater Los Angeles, you’ll need to be aware of the rights of the tenants.
 So long as no violation has occurred, in most places, a tenant has the right to stay in the home until the lease is up, whether or not someone buys the home.